CodeForPhilly/paws-data-pipeline/documentation/SALESFORCE.md

 ![Pic4](https://github.com/CodeForPhilly/paws-data-pipeline/blob/cck-doc/documentation/documentation-images/SF-Pic4)

-Pick the Non Profit Success Pack NPSP - the one in the middle (it's the one with the Lightening Experience.. .cooler)
+Pick the Non Profit Success Pack NPSP - the one in the middle (it's the one with the Lightning Experience.. .cooler)

 ![Pic5](https://github.com/CodeForPhilly/paws-data-pipeline/blob/cck-doc/documentation/documentation-images/SF-Pic5)